Mothew v Bristol & West Building Society: Facts

 Mothew argued that Bristol and West had been aware of the second charge and even if it had not known, it would still have proceeded with the transaction and suffered the same loss, because in 1988 when the transaction was going through, the market was buoyant and the extent of the borrower's overdraft facility was commonplace.
 This would mean no damages would be recoverable at common law, for there would be no causal connection with Mothew's (alleged) negligence and the building society's loss.
 At first instance he was unsuccessful.
 However his professional indemnity insurers took the matter to the Court of Appeal where three judges unanimously supported Mr Mothew (see Judgment below) and the case was referred back, ultimately resulting in a settlement whereby no penalty or payment was required to be paid by Mr Mothew or his insurers.
 Bristol and West ended up having to make a contribution in the region of eighty thousand pounds (£80,000) to the costs of Mr Mothew's indemnity insurers.
-This case is important because the Court of Appeal set out authority (a case with establishing a precedent) for a solicitors "fiduciary duty" to a lender in the application of funds drawn down by the solicitor irrespective of negligence being established.
+This case is important because the Court of Appeal set out authority (a case with establishing a precedent) for a solicitor's "fiduciary duty" to a lender in the application of funds drawn down by the solicitor irrespective of negligence being established.
 It has never in this particular case established any negligence, default or breach of duty of care by Mr. Mothew.